Consumer edition active

 • Testing of urine, saliva, or tissue samples

-To diagnose CMV infection, doctors take samples of the newborn's urine, saliva, or tissues.
+To diagnose CMV infection after birth, doctors take samples of the newborn's urine, saliva, or tissues.
 The samples are sent to a laboratory so the organism causing the infection can be identified.

 Doctors also do a PCR test on samples of the newborn's urine, saliva, blood, or tissues.
-This laboratory technique, which produces many copies of a gene to make the gene easier to detect, can be used to detect the CMV virus in the DNA from the newborn.
+This laboratory technique, which produces many copies of a gene to make the gene easier to detect, can be used to detect the CMV virus in the newborn.

 Prognosis for CMV Infection in Newborns

-A significant percentage of CMV-infected newborns who have symptoms die.
-Most of the infants who have symptoms who survive will have some neurologic problems, including
+CMV infection is fatal in 5 to 10% of newborns who have symptoms.
+Most of the infants who have symptoms who survive develop hearing loss.

 Prevention of CMV Infection in Newborns

-Pregnant women should try to limit their exposure to the virus.
-For example, because CMV infection is common among children attending day care centers and easily spread, pregnant women should always wash their hands thoroughly after exposure to urine and saliva from children in day care.
+Pregnant people should try to limit their exposure to the virus.
+For example, because CMV infection is common among children attending day care centers and easily spread, pregnant people should always wash their hands thoroughly after exposure to urine and saliva from children in day care.

 Drugs Mentioned In This Article